 Bard College email is provided for use during the time students are actively pursuing academic credit at Bard College.
-Bard email accounts will be removed and purged after graduation (six month grace period) or other separation from the College (may be removed immediately).
+Access to Bard email accounts and associated data within Google Workspace will be disabled after graduation (six month grace period) or other separation from the College (may be removed immediately).
 It is strongly recommended that students not use College email to sign up for external services that may need to be accessed after graduation.
 Bard email accounts must not be used to conduct private, for-profit endeavors.

 Thus, all users agree to the following:

 1. College computer facilities will not be used for activities that are in violation of campus, local, state, or federal rules and laws.
 This includes: